metabrainz/musicbrainz-docker/README.md

 If you need to recreate the database, you will need to enter the postgres password set in [postgres.env](default/postgres.env):

-* `sudo docker-compose run --rm musicbrainz /recreatedb.sh`
+* `sudo docker-compose run --rm musicbrainz recreatedb.sh`

 or to fetch new data dumps before recreating the database:

-* `sudo docker-compose run --rm musicbrainz /recreatedb.sh -fetch`
+* `sudo docker-compose run --rm musicbrainz recreatedb.sh -fetch`

 ### Recreate database with indexed search